JamesMMiller/gemini4s/README.md

 3. Create a new branch following our naming convention
 4. Implement changes with tests (90% coverage required)
 5. Submit a PR and link it to the relevant project card
+6. Ensure all CI checks pass
-6. Respond to review feedback
+7. Respond to review feedback
-7. Squash commits when ready to merge
+8. Squash commits when ready to merge

 See our [.cursorrules](.cursorrules) file for detailed development guidelines.